Unlock this lesson plan by becoming a paid member. Existing members, please log in.

-Students will create their own mindfulness practice.
+Students will create their own mind-in-a-jar.

 By the end of the lessons, students will be able to: